This article has links to products and services we recommend, which we may make a commission from.

 Chocolate in Oaxaca is a fundamental part of the local diet.

 It is characterized by its rich flavor.
-It is a traditional breakfast drink and also consumed at parties.
+It is a traditional breakfast drink and is also consumed at parties.

 Originating in Mexico, cacao which was considered sacred was cultivated by the Mayans and Aztecs.